Stand there. Go on, just stand there, on your phone, reading whatever-the-shit while I do all the work. Please. Continue. No really, please.

 In business, this paradox pervades a high proportion of scaling and mature businesses.
 We distrust our co-workers, employers and employees.
 We see more value in raising suspicion than in reinforcing positive reactions.
 We reward those that mimic our approaches, both in and out of work, over those that challenge us.

-Once we’ve created that first wall – physical or in class – we’re susceptible to our flawed judgements.
+Once we’ve created that first wall – physically or socially – we’re that much more susceptible to our own flawed judgements.